 Senior Expert for Urban Development Policy in the EU: Iñigo Bilbao

 Iñigo is an architect and urban development specialist, brings along over 20 years of hands-on project management experience.
 As head of strategic projects on the Vitoria-Gasteiz City Council, Iñigo leaded the application of Vitoria Gasteiz to become EU’s Green Capital 2012 and managed the international agenda of the city, including monitoring of European projects (URBAN, MOVESMART, etc.), as well as organising capacity building and training measures for municipal staff and international partners on climate change and sustainable mobility issues.
-Iñigo is supporting the city selection mechanism.
+Iñigo supported the city selection mechanism.
 Contact: firstname.lastname@example.org

 Senior Advisor for EU Policy: Ambassador Juan Prat y Coll

 Juan is a former General Director of the EU Commission and a former Spanish Ambassador to Italy, the Netherlands, NATO and the Organisation for the Prohibition of Chemical Weapons.
 Juan was in charge of ensuring World Cities policy coherence with other European and international initiatives.